arend-lang/site/src/documentation/tutorial/PartI/view.md

 Views -- is a techique that allows to define some kind of custom pattern matching for datatypes.
 For example, {%ard%}Nat{%endard%} has constructors {%ard%}zero{%endard%} and {%ard%}suc{%endard%}
 and by default we pattern match on them whenever we define a function from {%ard%}Nat{%endard%}.
-But we can also define a cumstom pattern matching for {%ard%}Nat{%endard%} as if {%ard%}Nat{%endard%}
+But we can also define a custom pattern matching for {%ard%}Nat{%endard%} as if {%ard%}Nat{%endard%}
 had constructors, say, {%ard%}even{%endard%} and {%ard%}odd{%endard%}.

-Let's define a datatype parameterised by the datatype we are defining custom pattern matching for ({%ard%}Nat{%endard%} in our example).
+Let us define a datatype parameterised by the datatype we are defining custom pattern matching for ({%ard%}Nat{%endard%} in our example).
 The constructors of this datatype will correspond to the constructors that we want to use for our custom pattern matching ({%ard%}even{%endard%} and
 {%ard%}odd{%endard%} in our example).
 Each constructor should have a parameter of the form {%ard%}n = expr{%endard%},